 In general, the highest superelevation rate used on highways in climates with snow and ice should be 8 percent.
-In practice, The the maximum superelevation rate chosen on Coloradofor freeways should be highways is typically either 6 to or 8 percent after the designer due to snow and ice concernsconsiders the four factors discussed in section 3.3.3 (page 3-30) of the PGDHS (1).-.
-While a maximum superelevation rate of 8 percent is generally practical elsewhere, a 6 percent should be the maximum superelevation rate of 6 percent is typically chosen inconsidered in urban areas.
-The selection of 6 percent as the maximum superelevation rate is also common as well as on viaducts where freezing and thawing conditions are likely, because bridge decks generally freeze more rapidly than other roadway sections. -Where freeways are intermittently elevated on viaducts, the lower superelevation rate should be used throughout for design consistency.
+In practice, the maximum superelevation rate chosen on Colorado highways is typically either 6 or 8 percent after the designer considers the four factors discussed in section 3.3.3 (page 3-30) of the PGDHS (1).
+While a maximum superelevation rate of 8 percent is generally practical elsewhere, a maximum superelevation rate of 6 percent is typically chosen in urban areas.
+The selection of 6 percent as the maximum superelevation rate is also common on viaducts where freezing and thawing conditions are likely, because bridge decks generally freeze more rapidly than other roadway sections.
+Where freeways are intermittently elevated on viaducts, the lower superelevation rate should be used throughout for design consistency.